 What Is a Wrongful Death Action?

-- Causation: The defendant’s breach was the cause of the person’s death; and
+- Causation: The plaintiff must show that the defendant’s breach was the cause of the person’s death; and

-For the first category, the surviving family can sue to recover medical costs that the person accrued before their death, and damage to their personal property.
+For the first category, the surviving family can sue for reimbursement of the necessary medical care that the person incurred before their death and damage to their personal property.